revloc02/dndMarkdown/skt-lysk-dragons-metallic.md

 <img src='https://www.gmbinder.com/images/bINmjwn.png' style='position:absolute;top:300px;right:-20px;width:448px; mix-blend-mode:multiply;filter:brightness(120%)saturate(100%);transform:rotate(0deg)scaleX(-1)scaleY(1);' />

+___
-Copper dragons are incorrigible pranksters, joke tellers, and riddlers that live in hills and rocky uplands.
+**Incorrigible Pranksters, Joke Tellers, and Riddlers:** that live in hills and rocky uplands.
 Despite their gregarious and even-tempered natures, they possess a covetous, miserly streak, and can become dangerous when their hoards are threatened.

 A copper dragon appreciates wit, a good joke, humorous story, or riddle.
 A copper dragon becomes annoyed with any creature that doesn’t laugh at its jokes or accept its tricks with good humor.